Last Updated on October 1, 2022

 Given Montreal’s proximity to a good swath of the U.S – it’s only a six-hour drive from New York and a two-and-a-half-flight from as far away as Atlanta – it’s amazing how different the city’s architecture, cuisine, and culture is from its New England neighbors.

-Nestled on the banks of the St. Lawrence, Montreal is a port city that over the years has attracted numerous immigrants, with each infusing it with the flavors of his/her former homeland.
-Nowhere is this more evident than in the multi-ethnic neighborhoods that still pepper the city today.
+Nestled on the banks of the St. Lawrence, Montreal is a port city that for years has attracted numerous immigrants.
+Each has infused the city with the flavors of his/her former homeland.
+Nowhere is this more evident than in the multi-ethnic neighborhoods that still pepper Montreal today.

-These immigrants have also made Montreal North America’s most European city, which is what makes it so attractive to travelers, especially for those within that 2 ½ hour flight range.
-Adding to its lure are the almost 100 festivals held every year, in every month, events for just about every interest from the theater, dance, and music to cinema and comedy.
+These immigrants have also made Montreal North America’s most European city.
+That alone makes it so attractive to travelers, especially for those within that 2 ½ hour flight range.
+Adding to its lure are the almost 100 festivals held every year.
+In every month, there are events of interest from theater, dance, and music to cinema and comedy.
 The city is also home to some 250 theater and dance companies.

-If you’re looking for a quick weekend getaway, you’ll find there’s a lot you can do in Montreal in 48 hours.
+If you’re looking for a quick weekend getaway, Montreal may be it.
+You’ll find there’s a lot you can do in only 48 hours.

 Start Your Weekend in Montreal in Vieux-Montreal

-As one might expect, the Old City is a most popular place for tourists, with ground zero being Notre-Dame Basilica on the Place d’Armes.
-Highly decorated with a colorful interior, Montreal’s Notre Dame is one of the most beautiful churches in North America, and also where Celine Dion was married.
+As one might expect, the Old City is a most popular place for tourists.
+Ground zero for many is Notre-Dame Basilica on the Place d’Armes.
+With a highly decorated interior, it is one of the most beautiful churches in North America.
+If you’re a romantic or history buff, it’s also where Celine Dion was married.
 Be sure to see its majestic 100+-year-old organ (with nearly 7,000 pipes) and the Sacré-Cœur Chapel.

-Walk around the cobblestone streets of Vieux-Montreal, perhaps taking a carriage ride in warmer weather, and just let the atmosphere soak in.
-Wander up Rue Notre-Dame to the Hôtel de Ville, Montreal’s City Hall, built in French Second Empire style and the place where Charles de Gaulle gave his controversial “Vive le Québec libre!” speech in 1967.
+Also walk around the cobblestone streets of Vieux-Montreal, perhaps taking a carriage ride in warmer weather.
+Just let the atmosphere soak in.
+Then wander up Rue Notre-Dame to the Hôtel de Ville, Montreal’s City Hall.
+It was built in French Second Empire style.
+It’s also the place where Charles de Gaulle gave his controversial “Vive le Québec libre!” speech in 1967.

-Across the street, and in stark contrast to City Hall, is Château Ramezay, a low-rise house with dormer windows that is typical of the building style of the early days of the city.
+Across the street, and in stark contrast to City Hall, is Château Ramezay.
+It’s a low-rise house with dormer windows typical of the building style of the early days of the city.
 Once the home of Montreal’s French Governors in the early 18th century, it now houses a small museum.
 You’ll find more of the same old-style architecture alongside it on historic Place Jacques-Cartier.

 On Place Jacques-Cartier, right around the corner from Château Ramezay, you’ll see Nelson’s Column, which predates its London counterpart in Trafalgar Square.
 While its presence may seem ironic in a Francophile city, if nothing else, it symbolized the marriage of Montreal’s French and British heritages.